professorcode1/College-Time-Table-Scheduler/README.md

 To use this, follow the below steps.

 - Git clone this repo
-- delete the build folder in the project(optional, however once you delete this folder the existence of this folder can be used to check if the build command has worked properly, as if it has the build folder will reappear)
 - Make sure you have node installed
 - Make sure you have Python 3.6(or above),make and GCC installled(for unix/linux)
 - for any other OS refer here to know the dependencies https://www.npmjs.com/package/node-gyp
 - open the terminal in the folder of the project
 - run `npm install -g node-gyp` to get the gyp compiler
-- run `npm install node-addon-api`
-- run `node-gyp configure` in terminal to configure it to your machine
-- run `npm install` to get all the node modules as well as generate the build files
+- run `npm install` to get all the node modules as well as generate the build files.(a folder by the name of build will also appear along with the node_modules folder)
 - Generating the build files are the most troublesome.
-If node-gyp is giving you trouble try using cmake.js.
-Just get the build folder successfully without errors.
+If node-gyp is giving you trouble try using cmake.js.(perhaps it wan't you to use `node-gyp configure` first) Just get the build folder successfully without errors.
 - cut and paste this build folder into the node_modules folder
 - have a mongod server on your local machine up and running
-- replace the string `"mongodb+srv://admin-raghav:" + encodeURIComponent(process.env.MONGOCLUSTERPASS) + "@cluster0.tbblr.mongodb.net/CollegeScheduler?retryWrites=true&w=majority"` on lines 41 and 52 with `"mongodb://localhost:27017/collegeScheduler"`
+- replace the string `"mongodb+srv://admin-raghav:" + encodeURIComponent(process.env.MONGOCLUSTERPASS) + "@cluster0.tbblr.mongodb.net/CollegeScheduler?retryWrites=true&w=majority"` on lines 41 and 52 in app.js with `"mongodb://localhost:27017/collegeScheduler"`
 - run `node app.js` to run the application
 - open any browser and goto `localhost:3000` to use the application.